List of Trapped in the Closet chapters

-Trapped in the Closet is a 2007 musical comedy-drama film directed by R. Kelly and Jim Swaffield and written by Kelly based on the song of the same name.
-Released in three instalments, the film follows protagonist Sylvester, a man who in order not to get caught cheating decides to hide in his affair's closet.
+Trapped in the Closet is a 2005–2012 musical comedy-drama series directed by R. Kelly and Jim Swaffield and written by Kelly based on the song of the same name.
+Released as 33 chapters across three installments (the first two later repackaged together), the film follows protagonist Sylvester, a man who in order not to get caught cheating decides to hide in his affair's closet.